EFTI4EU/reference-implementation/deploy/local/domibus/README.md

 ## Run the project

-This project uses the Domibus docker image maintained by the eFTI4EU project.
-The project ensures that all the MariaDB databases and the related scripts were successfully done before starting Domibus instances.
+This project builds a custom Domibus image from the `Dockerfile` in this directory and runs it against plain MySQL databases.
+The MySQL containers create and seed all Domibus schemas from `db/<instance>/initdb.d` and only report healthy once that is done, so the Domibus instances always start against a ready database.
 To run the project, use the following command:

 ```
 docker compose up -d
 ```

-this will launch 12 containers:
+this will launch 10 containers:
 * activemq-li
 * activemq-sybo
 * activemq-platform
-* mariadb-li
+* mysql-li
 * mysql-sybo
-* mariadb-platform
-* domibus-li-1
-* domibus-li-2
+* mysql-platform
-* domibus-sybo-1
+* domibus-li
-* domibus-sybo-2
+* domibus-sybo
 * domibus-platform
 * nginx